ccieblogger/netraven/docs/developer/development_log/fix-e2e-testing/development_log.md

 The setup phase is now complete.
 All services are running properly and can be accessed for testing.

+### Frontend Fixes

+**Date:** 2025-04-10

+While navigating to the frontend, encountered errors loading the pages due to missing dependencies:

+1. **Missing Heroicons Package:**
+   - Problem: Frontend Vue components were trying to import icons from '@heroicons/vue/24/outline' but the package wasn't installed.
+   - Error: `Failed to resolve import "@heroicons/vue/24/outline" from "src/pages/Jobs.vue"`
+   - Solution: Installed the missing package with `npm install @heroicons/vue`

+This fix allows the frontend pages to load correctly without 500 errors.

 ### Component Testing: API Endpoints (Starting)

 **Date:** 2025-04-10